quartz-technology/dev.to/devops/reusable-workflow-to-push-image-with-github-actions/README.md

             <registry address>/<repo>/<service_name>:<version tag>
 ```

-As you see, this is a lot of steps, which are basically the same no matter the service nor the language.
+As you can see, there are a lot of steps, which are basically the same no matter the service nor the language.
 You just need to pick up the write context and Dockerfile to push it to a registry.

 This is a typical situation where a reusable workflow could be useful.